Sensorineural Hearing Loss Discussed at DC Conference 2002

 Sensorineural hearing loss (nerve deafness) was previously thought to be untreatable.
 Now, recent research has led to safe and effective management of this disease.
 The conference placed special emphasis a review of current research as well as treatment for presbycusis and genetic deafness.
 Presbycusis is the loss of hearing that gradually occurs in most individuals as they grow older.

 Internationally recognized tinnitus authority, Michael Seidman, M.D., F.A.C.S., was a guest speaker, presenting the “Overview of Medical Treatment of SNHL.”
 Dr. Seidman is a nationally recognized authority on tinnitus, and is Co-Director of the International Tinnitus Symposium.
-Dr. Seidman endorses only the Arches Tinnitus Formulas and prescribes them to his patients.
+Dr. Seidman recommends Arches Tinnitus Formulas to his patients.

 SNHL is the most common type of hearing loss, occurring in 23 percent of population older than 65 years of age.
 The term “sensorineural” is used to indicate some pathological change in structures within the inner ear or in the acoustic nerve.
 Common causes include old age, where the hearing pattern is often called presbycusis, cancer treatment, ototoxic medications (such as powerful antibiotics), toxic noise exposure, and less commonly, inner ear trauma and immune disorders.
 Infections such as meningitis can cause hearing loss in children, occurring in approximately 20 percent of those with streptococcus pneumonia meningitis.